w3c/wai-cognitive/content/index.md

 * [Guideline 3.2 Predictable](https://www.w3.org/WAI/WCAG21/Understanding/predictable): Make Web pages appear and operate in predictable ways.
 * [Guideline 3.3 Input Assistance](https://www.w3.org/WAI/WCAG21/Understanding/input-assistance): Help users avoid and correct mistakes.

-Additional guidance on cognitive accessibility is include in the WCAG Understanding documents and Techniques, including Advisory Techniques.
+Additional guidance on cognitive accessibility is included in the WCAG Understanding documents and Techniques, including Advisory Techniques.
 These documents are introduced in a section of the WCAG Overview: [What is in the WCAG 2 Documents](https://www.w3.org/WAI/standards-guidelines/wcag/#whatis2).

 ## Additional Support for Cognitive Accessibility